The Petit Lenormand deck is available now. Limited stock

 A touched heart reacts with intensity, sometimes excessively.

 In the romantic sphere, this combination describes a situation where a wounded feeling or a strong attachment triggers a dispute.
 A fear, jealousy, or lack of recognition can be enough to ignite the conflict.
-Heart shows that the intention is not to harm, but to express an emotional need.
-Whip indicates that the chosen form is often too direct or too harsh.
-Anchor invites slowing down, securing the bond before entering into confrontation.
-Child reminds that behind anger often lies a simple request for love or attention.
+The Heart shows that the intention is not to harm, but to express an emotional need.
+The Whip indicates that the chosen form is often too direct or too harsh.
+The Anchor invites slowing down and securing the bond before entering into confrontation.
+The Child reminds us that behind anger often lies a simple request for love or attention.

 Work and vocation